California Probate Attorney David R. Schneider, APC

 With proper estate planning, probate and these costs can be avoided.
 However, if a person dies without this type of planning, probate will be necessary.

 If the deceased person had a Will and a person is named in the Will as the Executor, that person has priority to be appointed by the Court as the Executor.
 If there is no Will, then any interested family member or person can petition the Court to be the administrator of the Estate.
 Executors and Administrators are generically referred to as “Personal Representatives”.
-We represent Personal Representatives regularly and ensure that they comply with all required laws and legal procedures.
-We are well-versed in all the Probate Court processes, and our goal is to ensure that our clients move the estate swiftly and efficiently through probate.

 Being a Personal Representative is a big responsibility.
 California’s probate code contains pages and pages of complex legal rules and procedures that a Personal Representative must follow in the course of probate.
 If a Personal Representative violates any of these rules, they can be held personally liable for losses to the estate.
-For these reasons, such a person must be represented by competent legal counsel who has extensive experience in dealing with these matters.

 Also, there are certain deadlines that an Executor must meet in filing papers with the Court.
 It is imperative that any person so named in a Will contacts an attorney as soon as possible after the death of the decedent to avoid legal liability.
 In extreme cases, that person can be held financially liable for failing to abide by their legal duties.

-For over 23 years, we have represented Executors and Administrators in the California Courts.
+For over 27 years, we have represented Executors and Administrators in the California Courts.
 We are very familiar with all the legal rules and procedures governing these actions, and we assist our clients to ensure that they carry out all of their obligations under the law and are duly protected.

 A Probate proceeding is required to pass property from the surviving spouse to their family or children, and the person passing owns as little as $61,5000 in Real Property or $184,500 in Personal Property (gross value; not equity).
 Because the Probate proceeding is based on the gross value of the property the deceased owned at their death, it is almost impossible to own real property in California and have it avoid the Probate Process.
-As a result of the high property value, literally, every family in the state who owns a home can be exposed to this procedure.

 Probate administration has to do with the management of the estate of a decedent who has left a will or died without a will.
 In the will, the decedent normally appoints a person to serve as the manager of the estate, called the executor.
 If there is no will, the court will appoint an administrator to manage the administration of the estate.
-If you have been named as the executor or administrator, you have a number of duties and must comply with specific requirements of the law.
-As these requirements are exact, it is advised that you have experienced assistance as you navigate this area.
-You are urged to contact us to discuss.

 Probate Administration Actions

 As executor / personal representative to an estate, you have a number of duties and actions.
 You are a fiduciary, which means that you as an executor have a duty to act in the best interests of the estate.
 You may not take advantage of your position for personal profit.
-You must keep the funds of the estate in a separate, well-marked bank account and do regular accountings to the court.
+You must keep the funds of the estate in a separate, well-marked bank account and do regular accounting to the court.

 Your Duties as Executor